Tedi Medi Family

 Tedi Medi Family is an Indian sitcom television series, which premiered on 8 June 2015 and is broadcast on BIG Magic.
-The series is adaptation of Warner Bros.'
+The series is an adaptation of Warner Bros.'
 The Middle.

 Reliance Broadcast Network had acquired the adaptation rights of the series.
 The series is produced by Mautik Tulip of Bodhi Tree Productions.
 The series is about a working-class family.
 The series is produced as a single-camera comedy and follows the daily commotion of raising a family, in the middle of life.